zhuccly/SRN/README.md

 # SRN

-A Tensorflow implementation of the PAttern Recognition paper: Reasoning structural relation for occlusion-robust facial landmark localization.
+A Tensorflow implementation of the paper: Reasoning structural relation for occlusion-robust facial landmark localization.

 # Installation Instructions